+Staff Analysis

-Staff Analysis Staff evaluated floodplain regulation content and authority in several surrounding jurisdictions to arrive at the recommended changes in the code.
+Staff evaluated floodplain regulation content and authority in several surrounding jurisdictions to arrive at the recommended changes in the code.
 The Colorado Water Conservation Board and Mile High Flood District have also completed a review of the recommended changes, at the request of staff, and found it to meet minimum requirements of the NFIP with no modifications.

 Staff has been involved in several hearings before planning commission since July 2017.
-It has been past city policy to not require planning commission involvement in all floodplain projects (such as stream stabilization and maintenance or small projects on individual single family properties), and instead administer floodplain permits administratively in the Public Works/Engineering Division.
+It has been past city policy to not require planning commission involvement in all floodplain projects (such as stream stabilization and maintenance), and instead administer floodplain permits administratively in the Public Works/Engineering Division.
 However, an administrative process is not described in the current code.
 Due to the technical nature of hydraulic evaluations that often accompany larger floodplain projects, engineering staff and evaluation is required.
 For consistency with other jurisdictions and to not be burdensome on staff and planning commission time, it is appropriate to keep floodplain reviews and approvals on an administrative level within the Engineering Division.

-Public comment related to larger more substantial projects in the city is typical of such projects through different applications and mechanisms.
-Council Goal, Objective, and/or Guiding Principle This code revision is consistent with Council's Goal 1 (Envision Littleton/Objective 6 Code Updates) and Goal 2 (Objective 1/ effective use of resources).
-Fiscal Impacts There is a net decrease in staff time and budget associated with an administrative floodplain permit process.
+Council Goal, Objective, and/or Guiding Principle

+This code revision is consistent with Council's Goal 1 (Envision Littleton/Objective 6 Code Updates) and Goal 2 (Objective 1/ effective use of resources).

+Fiscal Impacts

+There is a net decrease in staff time and budget associated with an administrative floodplain permit process.
 Preparing for and attending planning commission hearings requires a great deal of time, for both engineering and planning staff members.
-The 2019 fee for a Floodplain Use by Special Exception (planning commission hearing) is \$4,700, versus a Floodplain Development Permit fee of \$800.
+The current fee for a Floodplain Use by Special Exception (planning commission hearing) is \$4,200, versus a Floodplain Development Permit fee of \$800.
 These fees were structured through an analysis of the required staff time for each.

+Alternatives

-Alternatives If not adopted, floodplain permit applications requiring a building permit will continue to require a planning commission hearing and associated permit fees.
+If not adopted, floodplain permit applications requiring a building permit will continue to require a planning commission hearing and associated permit fees.
 This is burdensome to individual homeowners, and inefficient for staff and planning commission.
 To continue with city policy of issuing administrative permits is inconsistent with the code language and creates staff confusion on proper procedure.

 STAFF RECOMMENDATION:

-File #: ID# 2 20-032.
-Version: 1 ------------- ---- ------- --------- ---------- --- Staff recommends approval of proposed changes to Title 10, Chapter 6 and associated references, and establishing a Floodplain Overlay District.
+Staff recommends approval of proposed changes to Title 10, Chapter 6 and associated references, and establishing a Floodplain Overlay District.